 We may also issue store credit in lieu of cash refunds or exchanges and sell gift cards without expiration dates to our customers.
-Store credits issued and proceeds from the issuance of gift cards are recorded as deferred revenue and recognized as revenue when the store credit or gift cards are redeemed or, as a result of the adoption of ASC 606, upon inclusion in our store credit and gift card breakage estimates.
-Revenue recognized in net sales on breakage on store credit and gift cards was \$1.3 million and \$2.4 million for the years ended December 31, 2020 and 2019, respectively.
-In the third quarter of 2019, our breakage revenue increased as the result of a change in our breakage rate estimate which is periodically updated based on historical redemption patterns.
-We did not recognize any revenue related to unredeemed gift cards or store credits in 2018.
+Store credits issued and proceeds from the issuance of gift cards are recorded as deferred revenue and recognized as revenue when the store credit or gift cards are redeemed or upon inclusion in our store credit and gift card breakage estimates.
+Revenue recognized in net sales on breakage on store credit and gift cards was \$1.2 million, \$1.3 million and \$2.4 million for the years ended December 31, 2021, 2020 and 2019, respectively.